Practice and procedure

 How to make a complaint or comment about our service

-- by completing the form (plain text version) in person at any Procurator Fiscal office
+- completing a complaints form in person at any our Procurator Fiscal offices

 - phoning our national Enquiry Point on: 0300 020 3000 (lines open Mon-Thurs: 8:30 to 17:15; Fri: 8:30 to 17:00) - RNID Typetalk prefix our telephone number with 18001